 When a participant is required to report for testing, they come to a local office where they meet with Sentinel personnel.
 Each drug screen is performed under observation by trained, same-gender Sentinel personnel to ensure validity of results.
 Urinalysis tests provide immediate preliminary results.
 Positive initial screens can be sent to a certified lab for GC-MS (Gas Chromatography/Mass Spectrometry) confirmation.
 Urinalysis tests can be comprised of five, six, or twelve panels.

-Sentinel’s drug testing program, along with our additional services like case management and fee collection, can be funded via one of three program models.
+Sentinel’s drug testing program, along with additional services, like case management and fee collection, can be funded via one of three program models.

 The offender-funded model is at no cost to the agency and the participants are responsible for paying all testing fees.
-When a department is working with a population where some of the participants are unable to pay, the agency subsidized program model is the solution.
+When a department is working with a population where some of the participants are unable to pay, the agency subsidized program is the solution.
 It reduces the agency’s financial obligations, only paying for those who are deemed indigent or unable to pay by the Court or agency.
-Agencies also have the option to fund the programs themselves, leaving the payment and collections process at their full discretion.
+Agencies can also choose to fund the programs directly, leaving the payment and collections process at their full discretion.